Listing Suppressed for Policy Compliance but Unclear Reason

 Sometimes a listing is suppressed for an image issue without any obvious alert on the “Fix Your Products” page.
 This “hidden” suppression can happen if a system glitch prevents an image from loading properly or if an automated scan flags a non compliant image.

 If you suspect this is the problem, try reuploading a freshly saved, fully compliant main image.
 Even if the current one looks fine, a fresh upload can often resolve a backend glitch and get your product visible again.
+One project manager shared in a YouTube walkthrough that simply downloading the existing main image, resaving it in a new file, and reuploading it cleared a suppression that had persisted for five days with no explanation from Seller Support.

 Title Policy Violations